From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 • Institutional distrust

-The Scientific Mindset Is Not Old School – It Is Operational Advantage
+The Scientific Mindset Is Operational Advantage

 1. Pre-Specify the Claim